-(Figure F3), where Eocene convergence rates are thought to have been highest (Figure F8).
-Sites U1508-U1511, combined with knowledge from New Zealand and Australia, provide a southern transect (Figure F4) that has clear signs of an extended period of plate failure (Sutherland et al., 2017).
+IODP Sites U1506 and U1507 (proposed Sites LHRN-3A and NCTN-8A, respectively), combined with knowledge from New Caledonia and regional seismic reflection interpretation, should provide a boundary-perpendicular transect in the northern region (Figure F3), where Eocene convergence rates are thought to have been highest (Figure F8).
+IODP Sites U1508, U1509, U1510, and U1511 (proposed Sites REIS-2A, NCTS-2A, LHRN-3A, and TASS-2A, respectively), combined with knowledge from New Zealand and Australia, provide a southern transect (Figure F4) that has clear signs of an extended period of plate failure (Sutherland et al., 2017).

 We aimed to test the hypothesis that the proximal basin, the New Caledonia Trough, subsided >2 km during the Paleogene, even though it was only subjected to minor convergent deformation (Sutherland et al., 2010).
 Sites U1507 and U1509 were chosen to constrain the magnitude and timing of subsidence in relation to other events.
-In addition, the New Caledonia Trough contains a record of detrital products derived from ridges on either side and so records the timing of deformation and emergence of those ridges (Etienne et al., 2018; Bache et al., 2014a).
+In addition, the New Caledonia Trough contains a record of detrital products derived from ridges on either side and so records the timing of deformation and emergence of those ridges (Etienne et al., in press; Bache et al., 2014).